MaduraDias/Outlook_Addin_LeaveNotify/README.md

 ## Creating the Addin App and Installing Dependencies

-Note : (You have to follow the following steps only if you create a new add-in

-Run following commands on Command Prompt
+Run following commands on the Command Prompt

 1) Generate the new React App